setu1421/FPSecretBench/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7571266.svg)](https://doi.org/10.5281/zenodo.7555981)

-*The research work is accepted at the Technical Track of the International Symposium on Empirical Software Engineering and Measurement (ESEM 2023)*
+*The research work is accepted at the Technical Track of the International Symposium on Empirical Software Engineering and Measurement (ESEM 2023).
+The accepted paper titled "**A Comparative Study of Software Secrets Reporting by Secret Detection Tools**"* can be found here.

 ## Table of Contents
    * [Introduction](#introduction)